bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/RestOverview.rst

-This convention has be introduced from the conversion of the original LaTex source to reST, as :program:`pandoc` has created RST file with this section markers (except of parts, which are not created at all).
+This convention has be introduced from the conversion of the original LaTex source to reST, as :program:`pandoc` has created reST file with this section markers (except of parts, which are not created at all).

 The part section header is not used at all by us.